microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 In other words, it would be very hard to make any kind of valuable claim about the effect of the transaction, and end-users would experience some very confusing outcomes.

-More abstractly, for a transaction that is composed of `N` edits (`e1` through `eN`), you can think of each edit `ei` as having one of `ki` possible effects, where which of the `ki` possible effects is applied depends on what concurrent edits were sequenced before the transaction.
+To get a more general sense of the positive effect of simpler postconditions, we can model transactions as being composed of `N` edits (`e1` through `eN`), where each edit `ei` will have one of `ki` possible effects when the transaction is applied.
+Which one of the `ki` possible effects applied is for a given `ei` depends on what concurrent edits were sequenced before the transaction.
-In aggregate, the effect of a transaction is therefore, in the worst case, one of `k1 * k2 * ... * kN` possible effects.
+Under this model, the set of possible effects for a transaction is therefore `k1 * k2 * ... * kN`.
+`SharedTree`'s supported set of edits all have exactly one possible effect, so any transaction is guaranteed to have `1 * 1 * ... * 1 = 1` effect.
-For a transaction that is composed of 10 edits where each edit has one of two possible effects, that would mean the transaction would at worst have one of 1024 possible different effects.
+If `SharedTree`'s supported set of edits had not one but two possible effects, then a transaction of `N` edits would have `2^N` possible effects.
-`SharedTree`'s semantics guarantee that every `ki` is equal to 1, meaning each transaction has only one possible effect.

 ## Constraints